 What is employee health screening?

-Employee Health Screening programmes are in-depth health checks and tests to measure an employee’s overall health.
-They identify health risks amongst staff, helping to prevent and find treatment early.
+Employee health screening programmes are in-depth health checks and tests which measure an employee’s overall health.
+They identify health risks amongst staff, helping to prevent serious problems arising by addressing them early.

 Basic employee health screening programmes are generally more light touch and include measures such as blood pressure, heart rate, height & weight, body mass index, cholesterol, diabetes, hydration percentage, body fat percentage and glucose.